I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddtape/ns-ntddtape-_tape_set_position.md

 Starting from the current position, positions the tape immediately after the next occurrence, if any, of the number of consecutive setmarks specified by <b>Offset</b>.
 The <b>Partition</b> member is ignored.

-`Offset`

-Specifies an offset whose type depends on the value in <b>Method</b>.
-If the specified method positions the tape to a block address, <b>Offset</b> specifies the byte offset into the specified partition.
-If the specified method is to skip blocks, filemarks, or setmarks, <b>Offset</b> specifies the number to skip.
-If <b>Offset</b> is zero, the tape is positioned at the beginning of the partition.

 `Partition`

 Indicates the partition in which to set the tape's position.
 This member must have one of the following values: